SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration/index.md

 ## Get configuration as JSON object

-You can get the setted library configuration as JSON object by calling getConfig in the logging instance:
+For local testing purposes you can get the setted library configuration as JSON object by calling getConfig from any logging instance:

 Example:
 ```ts